reoring/community/contributors/design-proposals/api-machinery/protobuf.md

     map    -> map<string, ...> -> repeated Message { key string; value bytes }

-We will not convert known string constants to enumerations, since that would require extra logic we do not already have in JSOn.
+We will not convert known string constants to enumerations, since that would require extra logic we do not already have in JSON.

 To begin with, we will use Protobuf 3 to generate a Protobuf 2 schema, and in the future investigate a Protobuf 3 serialization.
 We will introduce